garrywilliams/redshift-connection/README.md

 **Q: Why is this better than storing Redshift passwords?**

 You don’t store secrets at all.
 The password is generated securely on-the-fly by AWS.

+**Q: Can I assume a different IAM role before getting credentials?**

+Yes — specify the `db-user-role` in `application.yml`, and the app will first assume that role before calling `GetClusterCredentials`.

 ---